 Sean Penn Net Worth

-Sean Penn Net Worth and Salary: Sean Penn is an American actor, director, and activist who has a net worth of $70 million.
+Sean Penn is an American actor, director and activist.
+Sean Penn has a net worth of $70 million.
 His net worth was previously much higher when combined with ex-wife Robin Wright.
 They were married from 1996 to 2010 and had two children together.
 Sean reportedly paid Robin a very large portion of his net worth as a divorce settlement.
 Reportedly as much as $50 million.

 As of this writing Sean is the winner of two Academy Awards, for his roles in the films "Mystic River (2003) and "Milk" (2008).
 He has been active in the entertainment industry since the early 1980s.

 Sean Justin Penn was born in Santa Monica, California, on August 17, 1960.
 His father Leo Penn was also an actor and director, and his mother Eileen Ryan was an actress.
 His older brother is musician Michael Penn.
 His younger brother Chris Penn was also an actor; he passed away in 2006.
 Penn was raised in a secular home, although his paternal side is Jewish, and his mother's family is Catholic).
 He attended Santa Monica High School, and count actors Emilio Estevez and Charlie Sheen among his childhood friends, as they lived nearby.

 Penn first began his forays into film when he started making short films with his friends.
 His first official acting gig was as an extra on an episode of the television series "Little House on the Prairie" in 1974, when his father directed several episodes of the show.